-- (1) The monthly premium amount of the health plan the customer selected - (2) The premium amount of the Second Lowest Cost Silver Plan (SLCSP) available on the exchange - (3) The advance payment of the premium tax credit paid on the customer's behalf to the health insurance company that offers his or her plan
+- (1) The monthly premium amount of the health plan the customer selected - (2) The premium amount of the Second Lowest Cost Silver Plan (SLCSP) available on the exchange - (3) The advance payment of the premium tax credit paid on the customer's behalf to the health insurance company that offers their plan

-If a customer or member of his or her tax household is enrolled in more than one health plan, the customer will receive a Form 1095-A for each plan.
+If a customer or member of their tax household is enrolled in more than one health plan, the customer will receive a Form 1095-A for each plan.
 Customers should use all of the 1095-A forms they receive where they are listed as a "Covered Individual" (in Part II) to fill out Form 8962.